mohsinkhawas/mohsinkhawas/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on iOS and macOS App and Frameworks development.
-- 🌱 I’m currently learning Swift UI.
+- 🌱 I’m currently learning on AI adoption, AI tooling and usage.
 - 💬 Ask me about anything on iOS, macOS and Apple technologies.

 <!--